Kiabi Expands Safely with Secure SD-WAN

 - Centralize management and control of network.

-- Deploy 1,000 Forcepoint NGFW on-premise appliances to Kiabi remote locations.
+- Deploy Forcepoint Secure SDWAN to Kiabi’s remote locations.

 - Integrated SD-WAN configuration and monitoring.

-- Centralized management with real-time visibility and drag-and-drop configuration makes policy changes, upgrades easier.
+- Centralized management with real-time visibility and drag-and drop configuration makes policy changes and upgrades easier.

 - Network uptime and resilience improved.